halfflat/parapara/README.md

 # Parapara

-Parapara is a C++ header library designed to read, parse, and write sets of parameters corresponding to fieleds within some struct.
-It is a proof of concept — it might become a useful standalone library in the fullness of time, but for now it is a testbed for use in a different application.
+Parapara is a C++17-compatible header library designed to read, parse, and write sets of parameters corresponding to fieleds within some struct.
+It is very much still under development.

-Targets C++17 or maybe C++20 if the lack of concepts becomes too annoying.

 ## Design goals